EASYNETY/1ta/docs/features/classes/Enrollment.md

 3. **Enrollment Status Tracking**: The system tracks enrollment status for each student
 4. **Bulk Enrollment**: Support for enrolling multiple students at once (for corporate accounts)
 5. **Waitlist Management**: Support for waitlisting students when classes are full
-6. **Class Visibility Control**: Control who can see and enroll in classes (public, private, etc.)
+6. **Class Visibility Control**: Control who can see and enrol in classes (public, private, etc.)
 7. **Enrollment Start Date**: Set when enrollment becomes available for a class

 ## Enrollment Settings Migration

 Enrollment settings have been moved from the course management system to the class management system.
 This change reflects the fact that enrollment is managed at the class level rather than the course level.
 The following settings have been moved:

-1. **Visibility**: Control who can see and enroll in the class (public, private, etc.)
+1. **Visibility**: Control who can see and enrol in the class (public, private, etc.)
-2. **Enrollment Limit**: Set the maximum number of students who can enroll in the class
+2. **Enrollment Limit**: Set the maximum number of students who can enrol in the class
 3. **Start Date**: Set when enrollment becomes available for the class

 This change allows for more granular control over enrollment for each class instance of a course.